solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

         {
             new IncludedPath
             {
-                Path = "/*",
+                Path = "/*"
-                Indexes = new Collection<Index>
-                {
-                    new RangeIndex(DataType.Number, -1),
-                    new RangeIndex(DataType.String, -1)
             }
         }
-        }
     };
     ```

     > By default, all Azure Cosmos DB data is indexed.
 Although many customers are happy to let Azure Cosmos DB automatically handle all aspects of indexing, you can specify a custom indexing policy for collections.
-This indexing policy is very similar to the default indexing policy created by the SDK but it implements a **Range** index on string types instead of a **Hash** index.
+This indexing policy is very similar to the default indexing policy created by the SDK.

-1. Add the following code to create a new ``PartitionKeyDefinition`` instance with a single partition key of ``/type`` defined:
+1. Add the following code to create a new ``CosmosContainerSettings`` instance with a single partition key of ``/type`` defined and including the previously created ``IndexingPolicy``:

     ```csharp
-    PartitionKeyDefinition partitionKeyDefinition = new PartitionKeyDefinition
+    var containerSettings = new CosmosContainerSettings("CustomCollection", "/type")
     {
-        Paths = new Collection<string> { "/type" }
+        IndexingPolicy = indexingPolicy
     };
     ```

     > This definition will create a partition key on the ``/type`` path.
 Partition key paths are case sensitive.
 This is especially important when you consider JSON property casing in the context of .NET CLR object to JSON object serialization.

-1. Add the following lines of code to create a new ``DocumentCollection`` instance where you specify values for multiple properties:
+1. Add the following lines of code to create a new ``CosmosContainer`` instance if one does not already exist within your database.
+Specify the previously created settings and a value for **throughput**:

     ```csharp
+    var containerResponse = await targetDatabase.Containers.CreateContainerIfNotExistsAsync(containerSettings, 10000);
-    DocumentCollection customCollection = new DocumentCollection
+    var customCollection = containerResponse.Container;
-    {
-        Id = "CustomCollection",
-        PartitionKey = partitionKeyDefinition,
-        IndexingPolicy = indexingPolicy
-    };
     ```

-    > We are going to explicitly specify various values for a collection created using the .NET SDK.

-1. Add the following code to create a new ``RequestOptions`` instance seting the **throughput** for the collection:

-    ```csharp
-    RequestOptions requestOptions = new RequestOptions
-    {
-        OfferThroughput = 10000
-    };
-    ```

-    > Here is where we can specify the RU/s allocated for the collection.
-If this is not specified, the SDK has a default value for RU/s assigned to a collection.

-1. Add the following code to create a new collection instance if one does not already exist within your database:

-    ```csharp
-    customCollection = await client.CreateDocumentCollectionIfNotExistsAsync(databaseLink, customCollection, requestOptions);
-    ```

     > This code will check to see if a collection exists in your database that meets all of the specified parameters.
 If a collection that matches does not exist, it will create a new collection.
+Here is where we can specify the RU/s allocated for a newly created collection.
+If this is not specified, the SDK has a default value for RU/s assigned to a collection.

 1. Add the following code to print out the self-link of the database:

     ```csharp
-    await Console.Out.WriteLineAsync($"Custom Collection Self-Link:\t{customCollection.SelfLink}");
+    await Console.Out.WriteLineAsync($"Custom Collection Id:\t{customCollection.Id}");
     ```

     > The ``customCollection`` variable will have metadata about the collection whether a new collection is created or an existing one is read.